Andrea/andrea.github.io/_posts/2025-11-19-making-of-a-decision-2.markdown

 - architectural decision
 - making of a decision
 - knowledge
 excerpt: "Part 2 of a series exploring decision making in software teams.
-From solo programming freedom to complex team coordination, understanding organisational power isn't academic—it's essential for effectiveness. "
+From solo programming freedom to complex team coordination, understanding organisational knowledge is essential for effectiveness. "
 image: "/images/2025/kp-ada-talk.png"
 tags: [ software architecture, organisational-power, workplace-dynamics, decision-making, software-development]
 ---